ShenzhenYAO/sastools/README.md

 simple d3 v4 tree diagram.
+commit 128a
+Open local egp file, and draw tree automatically (1) (Not loading code in each node yet)

 commit 127a
 1. add functions to read html or txt and turn into treeJSON of sentences delimited by '.'